Access the SPG calculator, teaching space template calculator and more information about your property space entitlement.

 - whether your roll growth is sustainable for at least 2 years

-- if there is space in neighbouring schools – we may suggest you set up an enrolment scheme to help spread the local students across the schools in an area.
+- if there's space in neighbouring schools — we may suggest you set up an enrolment scheme to help spread the local students across the schools in an area.

 To find out if you may need a new teaching space, you can use our School Property Guide (SPG) calculator or our teaching space template calculator.

-The template will show you if you have:
+The Teaching Space Template will show you if you have:

 - less teaching spaces than you need (a deficiency) or

 - more teaching spaces than you need (a surplus).